Streamerbot/docs/streamerbot/3.api/1.sub-actions/obs/sources/hide-groups-sources.md

 # Hide Group's Sources
-Hide all of the sources from a group
+Hide all the sources from a group
 :image-preview

 ## Parameters